windley/CS462-Event-Edition/project/Lab3.md

   - name
   - location (lat-long coordinates), for calculating distance from driver location
   - the flower shop's ESL, for sending events back
+- If you're writing this lab in KRL, see the [Driver Registration Helper app](http://globalconstant.scnay.com/2012/02/27/implementing-the-drivers-personal-event-network-with-kynetx/) for ideas on how to collect data from the driver.

 ## Listening for events